iwantmyname/blog/_posts/2014-05-02-the-updated-big-list-of-static-website-generators-for-your-site-blog-or-wiki.md

 [Blosxom](http://muli.cc/) - A full-featured weblog application with a tiny footprint.

-[Dapper](http://vanilladraft.com/dapper/) - Distributed as a Perl module, Dapper comes with a command-line application for creating flexible, static websites.
+[Dapper](http://vanilladraft.com/dapper/) - Distributed as a Perl module, Dapper is a flexible (and fast) tool for creating static websites.

 ### PHP